 A Non-Disclosure Agreements (“NDA”), or Confidentiality Agreement (“CDA”), is an agreement between two parties to keep shared information secret.
 These types of agreements are often required to protect business practices of potential business partners and early-stage research findings between research collaborators for later publication or patenting.

-Read detailed instructions on how to use the online disclosure tool.
+Detailed instructions on how to use the online tool are available.